 The primary role of the consultant dietitian is to provide comprehensive nutrition care to people residing in nursing homes.

-Our qualified registered dietitians partner with health care providers of the facility to identify and treat individuals at increased nutrition risk through clinical observation, assessment and communication.
+Our qualified registered dietitians partner with your facility’s health care providers to identify and treat individuals at increased nutrition risk through clinical observation, assessment, and communication.

-Our consultant dietitians also provide training to the dining services staff in the areas of menu development, food preparation, food storage and food sanitation.
+Our consultant dietitians also provide training to your dining services staff in the areas of menu development, food preparation, food storage, and food sanitation.

 Other Consulting Services

 The long-term living industry is ever-changing.
 The good news is we have a variety of consulting options that meet your every need.